 Data

-IGE is working towards providing a standalone community based Web Service exposing an access interface that implements the standards WS-DAIX and WS-DAIR (both standardised in the OGF OGSA-DAIS WG []), both in SOAP and RESTful renderings.
+IGE is working towards providing a standalone community based Web Service exposing an access interface that implements the standards WS-DAIX and WS-DAIR (both standardised in the OGF OGSA-DAIS WG [R 25]), both in SOAP and RESTful renderings.
 The first release is expected in IGE 2.0 in early 2012.

 In support for user communities to organise their data references, IGE is providing the Globus Replica Location Service (RLS) as a community service to map abstract or human readable file names into location descriptors.
 RLS is part of IGE 1.0.